Invariance encoding in sliced-Wasserstein space for image classification with limited training data: Results

 \subsection{Effectiveness and data-efficiency}

-The proposed method provides an effective and data-efficient solution to a classification problem if the data at hand follows (or partially follows) the generative model stated in equation~\eqref{eq:2dgenerative_model}.
-The classification accuracy figures in the synthetic dataset (where the number of images in the training set is $1$ per class) support the above statement (see Fig.~\ref{fig:rf01}(b)).
+The proposed method provides an effective and data-efficient solution in the synthetic dataset (see Fig.~\ref{fig:rf01}(b)).
 Note that the MNISTnet, VGG11, Resnet18, and kNN models were trained using the original training set in addition to the augmented training set generated from the original training set.
 The sizes of the augmented training set used were $1$, $25$, and $50$ times the size of the original training set.
 We also emphasize that the R-CDT-NS method and the proposed method did not use augmented images; they were trained only using the original training set.
 The proposed method provides test accuracy close to $100\%$ using no augmented data, whereas the other methods reach accuracy up to $40\%$ using $50$ times more augmented images (see Fig.~\ref{fig:rf01}(b)).

-The classification accuracy, as a function of the training set size, for the real datasets (MNIST, Affine-MNIST, and OMNIGLOT) are shown in Fig.~\ref{fig:rf02}.
+The classification accuracy, for different training set sizes, for the real datasets are shown in Fig.~\ref{fig:rf02} and Table~\ref{table:complex_object}.
 Note that, in the real datasets also, the MNISTnet, VGG11, Resnet18, and kNN models were trained using the original training set in addition to the augmented training set where the sizes of the augmented training set used were $1$, $25$, and $50$ times the size of the original training set.
 Also, note that the R-CDT-NS method and the proposed method were implemented without using any augmented images.
 Results in the real datasets show that the proposed method provides accuracy better than or equivalent to the other methods without using any augmented images, where the other methods used up to $50$ times more augmented images (see Fig.~\ref{fig:rf02}).
 The proposed method outperforms the other methods by a more significant margin at the low-training sample end.
 Increasing the augmentation size improves the performance of the other methods, but it significantly increases the other methods' computational burden, as will be clarified in the next section.